Phabrico/Phabrico/docs/12-Customization/README.md

 ﻿# Customization

-Phabrico can be installed as a customizable HTTP module in IIS.
+Phabrico can be installed as a customizable HTTP module in IIS by means of Nuget packages.

 ## Quick guide
 Basically you need to implement the following things:
+- a NuGet reference to the Phabrico package (and Phabrico plugin packages if needed)
 - a class that inherits from `IHttpModule`
 - a static reference to `Phabrico.Http.Server`
 - a static constructor in which you initialize and customize Phabrico by means of the `Customization` object